Mjz86/C_colon/mcc.md

 the hashes although not cryptographically secure are big enough to be unique, basically like a UUID (because its just a name mangling scheme).

-if there's a cycle in the hash dependency chain, the problem is ill-formed and notified of the need to use the `abi=` operator that doesn't rely on something else at least one node in that cycle,
+if there is a cycle in the hash dependency chain, the problem is ill-formed and notified of the need to use the `abi=` operator that does not rely on something else at least one node in that cycle,

 although a rare occurrence might be that the f(), `abi=(f())` when calling the `constexpr` f, itself needs f, so, while such issues cannot be avoided due to the halting problem, its still relatively easy to fix when noticing the `constexpr` max evaluation steps has been reached.

-also, using `abi=` on a member doesn't change the members real type and hash, and even if in some cases it does, its still possible to `unsafe(abi-cast)` the hash to the original type's hash ( variable definition having the type be type1 `abi=(abiof(type2))` or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)
+also, using `abi=` on a member does not change the members real type and hash, and even if in some cases it does, its still possible to `unsafe(abi-cast)` the hash to the original type's hash ( variable definition having the type be type1 `abi=(abiof(type2))` or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)

- there's also an optimization i call hash elision, under the as if rule ( as if the hash was calculated even if the calculation didn't happen), note that the visible symbols in the binary are all fixed size 256bit backend hashes
+ there is also an optimization i call hash elision, under the as if rule ( as if the hash was calculated even if the calculation did not happen), note that the visible symbols in the binary are all fixed size 256bit backend hashes

 also for common graphs where the dependency chain of the ABI can be resolved without using max evaluation, the compiler gives the heuristically best point in the cycle to do the breaking, also patterns prone to hit the max evaluation ( doing a complex calculation to get the value of `abi=`) generate a warning.